USC and Stanford launch Starling Lab to protect human rights with decentralization

 “The Reuters project was a good example of the types of things that we were looking to do as an initial set of prototypes,” Starling Lab founding director Jonathan Dotan said in an interview with VentureBeat.
 “And both universities realized that there was a tremendous need to look into further study of the decentralized web.
 And that was a massive change in terms of our understanding of the importance of this work.
 So it wasn’t just about a series of technologies or best practices, but this is actually about the re-architecting of the internet, end to end.
 And so the decision was taken to create the first dedicated research center in the world, specifically on looking at the decentralized web and how it can be used to advance human rights.”

-The Lab will be supported by a multi-year funding commitment from the Filecoin Foundation for the Decentralized Web (FFDW) and Protocol Labs.
-The initial funds will be used to hire full-time staff and fund fellowships at the Lab, bringing together faculty, students, and industry experts to develop technology and methods that make the decentralized internet a viable platform for social impact.
+The lab will be supported by a multi-year funding commitment from the Filecoin Foundation for the Decentralized Web (FFDW) and Protocol Labs.
+The initial funds will be used to hire full-time staff and fund fellowships at the lab, bringing together faculty, students, and industry experts to develop technology and methods that make the decentralized internet a viable platform for social impact.

 Human rights groups interested in working with organizations like FFDW and the Starling Lab to capture, store, verify and preserve valuable datasets should visit starlinglab.org/join to learn more about training, educational, and grant opportunities.